memfault/interrupt/_drafts/fwup-signing.md

 mono64 $RENODE_EXE_PATH renode-config.resc --port 4444 --disable-xwt
 ```

-We can then use telnet to connect to the renode console:
+We can then use telnet to connect to the Renode console:

 ```
 $ telnet localhost 4444